 - Additional Accounts: Any other investment, CD, money market, etc….

-- Auto Loans: This is an asset and a liability, if your car is valued at 25K and you have 15K left on the loan add the 25K to assets & 15K to liabilities.
+- Auto Loans: Your car is both is an asset and a liability.
+If your car is valued at 25K and you have 15K left on the loan add the 25K to assets & 15K to liabilities.

-- House: Same as the car example…this is an asset and a liability, if your house is valued at 250K and you have 150K left on the loan add the 250K to assets & 150K to liabilities.
+- House: Same as the car example, your house is an asset and a liability.
+If your house is valued at 250K and you have 150K left on the loan add the 250K to assets & 150K to liabilities.

 Regardless of where you are financially, knowing your net worth can help you evaluate where you are and plan for your financial future.
 Once you understand your situation you become more aware of your spending/budgeting and can achieve both your short and long term goals.

 If you are not watching your personal net worth on a regular basis, you are skipping an important step in preparing for retirement (or EARLY retirement if you do it right).
 As always save early so you can thank yourself later.
-Once you have your tracking system setup hold yourself accountable to spend five to ten minutes to update monthly with a recurring GCal or iCal invite.
+Once you have your tracking system setup hold yourself accountable.
+Spend ten minutes to update monthly with a recurring GCal or iCal invite.
 This will ensure you never miss a month and make it a habit you will continue throughout life.